Input Validation for Neural Networks via Runtime Local Robustness Verification: Introduction

 It is worth mentioning that the two observations are valid not only on exact robustness radius computed by complete verification, but also on under-approximated robustness radius computed by incomplete verification, which is fast enough to be deployed at runtime.

-We make the following contributions: \begin{itemize} \item We observed that, on FNNs and CNNs, the average robustness radius of the valid inputs is much larger than that of the misclassified inputs (no matter whether adversarial or not); \item We observed that, on most FNNs and CNNs, the robustness radii of the valid inputs follow a normal distribution; \item Based on these two observations, we propose a new input validation method based on local robustness verification (which currently is only used to evaluate the robustness of a given network in existing work, as opposed to validate inputs), which can protect neural networks from adversarial examples, especially from strong attacks, and improve their accuracies on clean data. \end{itemize}
+We make the following contributions: \begin{itemize} \item We conducted empirical study on the robustness radii of different categories of inputs on neural networks.
+We observed: (1)on FNNs and CNNs, the average robustness radius of the valid inputs is much larger than that of the misclassified clean inputs and adversarial examples; (2)on most FNNs and CNNs, the robustness radii of the valid inputs follow a normal distribution; \item Based on these two observations, we propose two new input validation methods based on local robustness verification (which currently is only used to evaluate the robustness of a given network, as opposed to validate inputs), which can protect neural networks from adversarial examples, especially from strong attacks, and improve their accuracies on clean data. \end{itemize}